KEP-5547: Integrate Workload APIs with Job Controller

 Will enabling / using this feature result in increasing size or count of the existing API objects?

-For a cluster with 10,000 gang scheduling Jobs, this adds approximately:
+For a cluster with 10,000 root Jobs, this adds approximately:

 • 10,000 Workload objects